 If you are looking for a reliable virtual event platform, you do not have to sweat over searching for one. vFairs is an all-in-one event platform that offers multiple features to host a successful virtual event.
 From selecting the suitable theme and format for your event to helping you explore a wide range of virtual venues, exhibit halls, gamification, and a lot more fun activities to keep your audience engaged.

 Furthermore, vFairs help attendees increase their networking opportunities.
 From virtual matchmaking to embedded live chat rooms and 1:1 audio calls, there is so much that vFairs offer to keep the virtual event lively and interactive at all times.
 You can make your event more interesting with a Q&A session that helps speakers and attendees engage effectively.

 vFairs has just so much to offer, which might take us forever to mention.
 Therefore, click here to get all the information on how the platform creates and conducts highly engaging virtual events for its clients.

 Chapter 11: What Makes vFairs the Best Choice for Virtual Events?

 By now, you may have developed an understanding of how hosting a virtual event is different from hosting an online meeting on Zoom.
 However, if you still need assurance about choosing vFairs as your next virtual event partner, here are some facts.

-The previous year, vFairs delivered hundreds of super-interactive, engaging, and successful events that gained a lot of attention from people at G2, the software review website. vFairs was declared the High Performer for Winter 2021 and scored a solid 4.7 out of 5 stars.
+The previous year, vFairs delivered hundreds of super-interactive, engaging, and successful events that gained a lot of attention from people at G2, the software review website. vFairs was declared the High Performer for the G2 Winter 2023 Report bagging 41 collective badges.